adeyinkaezra123/Python-AI-ASSISTANT-1/README.md

 It can open websites like Google, Youtube, etc., in a web browser.
 It can open your code editor or IDE with a single voice command.

 The implemented voice assistant can perform the following task it can open YouTube, Gmail, Google chrome and stack overflow.
-Predict current time, take a photo, search Wikipedia to abstract required data, predict weather in different cities, get top headline news from Times of India and can answer computational and geographical questions too.
+Predict current time, take a photo, search Wikipedia to abstract required data, predict weather in different cities, get top headline news from Newspapers and can answer computational and geographical questions too.
 Enough talk!
-Let’s start building our very own A.I assistant.
+Let’s start building our very own A.I assistant.:sunglasses: